MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P11-Physics-Part-3/content.md

 # The Physics contact delegate

-In the course of playing contactc between some of the objects is meaningful.
+In the course of playing contact between some of the objects is meaningful.
 For example when an Ice Block or a Penguin hits a Seal we want to know.
 If the collision is hard enough we want to remove the Seal.